Scille/parsec-cloud/docs/rfcs/1012-workspace-mountpoint-integration.md

   which introduced some regressions because:
   - the new implementation was not identical to the previous one
   - the tests needed migration too, so edge-cases could have been missed
-  - the 3rd party libraries changed, new issues were detected (particularily on macOS)
+  - the 3rd party libraries changed, new issues were detected (particularly on macOS)

 - **Mountpoint strategy**: Parsec workspaces can be mounted either as *Drive* (only on Windows) or